 But no matter, there was plenty of afternoon left so we rode on chuckling at our own stupidity.
 Well, I say “our” but really it was James’ stupidity and I think he secretly knows he should have done better.
 Anyway, James fancied a proper bed so we found a good looking restaurant with a nice terrace and rooms for rent, ordered a glass of wine and just sat there in the lengthening shadows, letting the sweet nectar of the vines restore our tired souls.
 Man it was great.

-Using wavy arms and pitiful Italian I asked the manager if I could put my tent up in a field next to the restaurant but he shook his head emphatically and went away to get someone who spoke English and who spelled out why it was a bad idea to camp in the field, or for that matter, anywhere.
+Using gesticulation and pitiful Italian I asked the manager if I could put my tent up in a field next to the restaurant but he shook his head emphatically and went away to get someone who spoke English and who spelled out why it was a bad idea to camp in the field, or for that matter, anywhere.
 In a word: wolves.

 I chuckled and said something like no, seriously, whereupon he whipped out his phone and showed me a photo of a wolf walking down the road right next to the hotel.
 “It was hungry” he explained.
-Turns out this was about a year ago and the wolf hadn’t been since, so I shrugged and said something like fuck wolves except less macho, but they were insistent and eventually *hangs head in everlasting shame* managed to get inside my brain and spook me enough to take a room.
+Turns out this was about a year ago and the wolf hadn’t been seen since, so I shrugged and said something like fuck wolves except less macho, but they were insistent and eventually *hangs head in everlasting shame* they managed to get inside my brain and spook me enough to take a room.

 Day 2 had been amazing, day 3 was even better.
 By now we were well into the Apennines (hence wolves) and whilst this meant hills it also meant scenic eye-candy.
 And closed roads.